Desktop Studies: Documents as Research Materials in the Natural and Social Sciences and the Humanities

 The project will be carried out in the form of three case studies, in which the observation of recent practice shall be combined with explorations of its historicity.
 The activities studied deal with fields of research that have immediate significance for everyday life.
 Historical climatology provides important input for the study of climate change.
 In their outcomes, social sciences have a retroactive effect on society as a whole.
 Accounts of the past decisively shape our cultural self-image.
 In this respect, understanding exactly the circumstances and conditions of this kind of research is a precondition for estimating the scope and validity claims of the findings.
 Including the humanities and social sciences in the research project creates a new challenge for science studies with its traditional focus on the natural sciences.
 Furthermore, the comparative perspective allows an accentuation of the congruities and differences between the various fields of the scientific system from the "bottom" up.
 Of interest here (along with a series of additional aspects) are, for example, the respective concepts of data or evidence in the activities studied and the ideas associated with them regarding the status of the research material under analysis.

-Material, tools, and infrastructure
+Materials, tools, infrastructure

 Traces of the public opinion: The questionnaire in the empirical Social Sciences